uliw/esbmtk/docs/manual/manual-2.rst

     :width: 300

     Output of ``po4_2_with_isotopes``.py= Note that the run-time has been reduced to 500 years, so that the graph does not just show the steady state.
-The upper box shows the gradual increase in DIC concentrations, and the lower shows the corresponding isotope ratios.
+The upper box shows the gradual increase in DIC concentrations and the lower shows the corresponding isotope ratios.
 The system will achieve isotopic equilibrium within approximately 2000 years.

 1.4 Using many boxes
 ~~~~~~~~~~~~~~~~~~~~

-Using the ESBMTK classes introduced so far, is sufficient to build complex models.
-However, it is easy to leverage pythons syntax to create a few utility functions that help in reducing overly verbose code.
-The esbmtk library comes with a few routines that help in this regard.
+Using the ESBMTK classes introduced so far is sufficient to build complex models.
+However, it is easy to leverage Python syntax to create a few utility functions that help in reducing overly verbose code.
+The ESBMTK library comes with a few routines that help in this regard.
 However, they are not part of the core API, are not (yet) well documented and have not seen much testing.
-The following provides a brief introduction, but it may be useful to study the code for the Boudreau 2010 and LOSCAR-type  model in the example directory.
+The following provides a brief introduction, but it may be useful to study the code for the Boudreau 2010 and LOSCAR-type models in the example directory.
 All of these make heavy use of the Python dictionary class.

-In order for this functions to work correctly, box-names need to be specified following this template ``Area_depth``, e.g., ``A_sb`` for the Atlantic surface water box, or ``A_ib`` for the Atlantic intermediate water box.
-The actual names, do not matter, but the underscore is used to differentiate between ocean area, and depth interval.
-The following code uses two dictionaries to specify the species an initial conditions for a multibox model.Both dictionaries are then used as input for a function that creates the actual instances.
+For this function to work correctly, box names need to be specified following this template ``Area_depth``, e.g., ``A_sb`` for the Atlantic surface water box, or ``A_ib`` for the Atlantic intermediate water box.
+The actual names, do not matter, but the underscore is used to differentiate between ocean area and depth interval.
+The following code uses two dictionaries to specify the species and initial conditions for a multi-box model.
+Both dictionaries are then used as input for a function that creates the actual instances.
 Note that the meaning and syntax for the geometry list and seawater parameters are explained in the next chapter.

 .. code:: ipython